JoeKBlank/JoeKBlank/README.md

-- Current graduate student at Bowling Green State University studying Computer Science interested in image processing and ML.
+- Current graduate student at Bowling Green State University studying Computer Science and is interested in image processing/ML.
 - Speaks Japanese and is interested in international collaboration.